75 Women's Committee Chair

-fight these deadly diseases, the Oregon AFSCME Women's Committee has actively
+walk.
+This will be the 10th year that Oregon AFSCME Women's Committee has

-two annual walks in particular in memory of our union sister and
+engaged in two annual walks, in particular in memory of our union sister and

 former Council 75 Political Coordinator Cornelia Murphy, who lost her battle